 TIP: Leave some “tails,” if you will, of masking tape at the edges (floors, ceilings, etc) so that its easier to find the ends of the tape after all the joint compound is on!

-Step 2: Slap on that joint compound!
+Slap on that joint compound!
 Literally!
 Use your putty knife to spread the joint compound all over your wall/space.
 Experiment with the putty knife in different positions to get the texture you want (smoother, bumpier, etc – personal preference here as well).

 The joint compound dries fairly quickly, but you do have some time before you need to peel the tape up, so don’t feel like you have to rush to get everything done super quickly.
 Just move at a steady pace and you should be fine.
 That said, if the space you are working with is large, I would break it up into pieces.
 I did the left top and side first, then the front face, then the right top and side.
+When we tackled the entire chimney space in January 2019, I broke it up into about 8 different sections.

 TIP: If you can, try to buy joint compound that starts out pink and dries white – I couldn’t find it, so I just got the normal white to white one.
 But, it definitely does start out kind of a grey white, and it dries to a bright pure white.
 So you should still know when it’s dry!
 DON’T start priming until your joint compound is completely dry!

 TIP: Because I know how hard it is to wait out that drying time, I suggest trying to get your joint compound up at night before you sleep – this way, it can dry overnight and the waiting time is less painful!
 You may still have to wait a couple hours the next morning before getting started, but it goes by much quicker!
+The thicker your faux bricks are, the longer it will take to dry!
+That said, I think the thicker they are, the more realistic they look!

-Step 3: Peel off your tape!
+Peel off your tape!
 This part is MESSY.
 I peeled off the tape small sections at a time and placed it into a large 5 gallon bucket to try to keep the mess as contained as possible.
 This is where your tarps and/or butcher paper really come in handy!
 Giant globs of joint compound will inevitable fly places and you will find them later and think “hmm.. how did that get there?!”

 While this step is messy, it is also one of the most REWARDING!
 You will finally feel like you’re making progress!